6.1 The Residential College Community

 Resident assistants, selected from the junior and senior classes, are assigned to each of the residence halls.
 These leaders help create activities for students, serve as support advisers to their hall-mates, and help enforce College rules for the comfort and safety of the residents.

 Residence halls remain open during fall break, Thanksgiving, and spring break, but are closed to student occupancy during winter vacation.
 Specific winter vacation dates are set each year, but generally include a 4-5 week period from mid-December through mid-January.
 Limited meal options are available during fall and spring breaks.

 Guests- Friends of Swarthmore students are welcome to visit campus.
 If a guest of a student will be staying in a residence hall overnight, the resident assistant must be notified, the guest must be registered with the Office of Student Engagement, and all roommates must agree to allow the guest to stay.
 A guest is not permitted to stay in a residence hall more than four nights each term.
 Residence halls are designed for our student population, and as such children, non college-aged individuals, parents, and other adults should not be overnight guests.
 A guest is never permitted to sleep or reside in any public location (such as a dorm lounge, basement, or other public space).
-Requests for exceptions must be made to the Assistant Dean for Residential Communities.
+Requests for exceptions must be made to the Assistant Director of Residential Communities.
 The Dean's Office reserves the right to require a guest to leave campus if their behavior begins to have an impact on the campus community or is otherwise disruptive.

 Student hosts are responsible for the conduct of their guests on campus and will be held accountable for any violation of the code of conduct or other rules of the College committed by a guest.

 More detailed housing rules and regulations are found in the Student Handbook, and on the housing website: www.swarthmore.edu/housing.